jaswinder9051998/zoofs/README.md

 # zoofs

-``ZooFS`` is a Python library for performing feature selection using an array of nature inspired wrapper algorithms.
+``zoofs`` is a Python library for performing feature selection using an array of nature inspired wrapper algorithms.
 The algorithms range from swarm-intelligence to physics based to Evolutionary.
 It's easy to use ,flexible and powerful tool to reduce your feature size.

 ## Installation

 ### Using pip

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install model-loger.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install zoofs.

 [![PyPi Downloads]()]()
 [![PyPi Version]()]()